Goldfields Brass Band

 History

-The Boulder Council Youth Band continued as a largely junior band for many years.
-Gradually the average age of members rose and with the inception of the combined schools music program (a PCAP project) junior recruitment fell off considerably.
-The band then changed its name to the Boulder Council Brass Band.
+The Boulder Council Youth Band continued for many years as a junior band.
+Gradually the members of the band grew older and continued to improve in ability.
+The band then changed its name to the Boulder Council Brass Band to better reflect its community composition.

 Awards/Recognition